 Provide superior customer service with a 'heart-felt' story as to why you are in business.

-Over-deliver and keep your name on the tip of people's tongue with a stellar reputation for providing a fantastic customer experience.
+Exceed expectations: over-deliver and keep your name on the tip of people's tongue with a stellar reputation for providing a fantastic customer experience.

 Work diligently and patiently to make sure your brand is communicating appropriately about your business.

 Brand loyalty is huge in the United States with 9 out of 10 consumers reporting brand commitment as per this post.

 Need some additional tips for increasing your brand recognition?